Victorian Railways E type carriage: Guard's Vans

 From 1906, construction of the DVE vans started.
-At 60 ft 2 in long, the vans were used for small amounts of freight (in some cases built with meat, fish, and coffin areas), and incorporated guards cupolas at each end of the carriages Vans 1 & 2 were built at Newport, 3 to 6 at Islington.
-Originally this meant two fish-fitted vans were available for the Adelaide run and another two for the Albury run, but shortly after those services began the Newport pair were swapped for 5 & 6DVE, so that the Joint Stock (fish-fitted) series was 1 to 4, furthermore they were to be used exclusively on Adelaide services.
-Construction continued at Newport in much the same fashion until 1910, when the 17th van was classed CE, the previous 16 DVE vans being re-classed to same.
-The CE fleet continued to expand until 1911, with the last vehicle being 25 CE.
+At 60 ft 2 in long, the vans were used for small amounts of freight (in some cases built with or modified to include meat, fish, or coffin areas), and incorporated guards cupolas over dog-boxes at each end of the carriages.
+Vans 1 & 2 were built at Newport, 3 to 6 at Islington.
+Originally this meant two fish-fitted vans were available for the Adelaide run and another two for the Albury run, but shortly after those services began the Newport pair were swapped for 5 and 6DVE, so that the Joint Stock (fish-fitted) series was 1 to 4; and these four were then used exclusively on Adelaide services.
+Construction continued at Newport until 1910, when the 17th van was classed CE, the previous 16 DVE vans being re-classed to same, through to 25CE the following year.
+It is not known where the fish traffic originated from, but Banger and Medlin hypothesised that it may have been caught on the Murray River and loaded at Murray Bridge and Tailem Bend for the Adelaide and Melbourne markets, or from the Adelaide area for the Melbourne Fish Markets (which were not far from Spencer Street station until 1959).
+This hypothesis is supported by Parsons, who further noted the smell of fish emanating from the train before departure from Adelaide.
+The fish traffic is believed to have continued through the mid 1960s, as the CD vans being built at the time were similarly fitted with fish compartments.